 The Rules make provision for increases in pensions in payment and deferred pensions.
 Both pensions in payment and deferred pensions (excluding any benefits accrued under the Printing section post 1 September 2007) were increased from 1 January 2023 by a 6% increase.
 Any proportion of pension accrued under the Printing section post 1 September 2007 was increased by 2.5% and deferred members 5%.
-These increases were made in accordance with the Rules.
-Any members who retired or left the schemes during the current scheme year, will receive a pro rata increase.
 There were no discretionary increases during the year.